 From legendary castles and fascinating aqueducts to dazzling hikes and picturesque lighthouses, North Wales is packed full of delights for all types of traveller.
-Whether visitors are looking for an action-packed getaway or a tranquil escape, they’ll find it amid the scenic beauty of Snowdonia National Park, within the walls of the region’s vast fortresses or along its picturesque stretch of coast.
-For those thinking of planning a trip, here’s an introduction to some of the remarkable gems that North Wales has to offer.
+Whether you are looking for an action-packed getaway or a tranquil escape, you’ll find it amid the scenic beauty of Snowdonia National Park, within the walls of the region’s vast fortresses or along its picturesque stretch of coast.
+If you’re thinking of planning a trip, here’s an introduction to some of the remarkable gems that North Wales has to offer.

 North Wales comes steeped in history, with Royal fortresses, romantic castles and a pioneering aqueduct among its breath-taking sites.
 One of the most significant marks left on the area was the ‘Ring of Iron’, a set of impervious castles built by King Edward I during his conquest of Wales in the 13th century.
 History buffs can start at Caernarfon Castle, a shining example of medieval military architecture, which forms a UNESCO World Heritage Site, along with other fortresses at Conwy, Harlech and Beaumaris.
-Nestled on the banks of the River Seiont, the castle’s mythical towers, grand doorways and open-air interior allow visitors to let their imaginations run wild as they envisage more than 800 years of history.
+Nestled on the banks of the River Seiont, the castle’s mythical towers, grand doorways and open-air interior allow you to let your imagination run wild as you envisage more than 800 years of history.

 Set atop a dramatic rocky outcrop and overlooking dunes on the Welsh coast, Harlech Castle is another of King Edward I’s strongholds that is must-see for lovers of history.
 Although once a near impenetrable fortress, modern-day explorers can enter via a ‘floating’ footbridge, making its imposing stone walls accessible for those of all ages.